Coleridge and opium: History

 This slothful image was one that endured even with some of Coleridge’s close friends.
 Coleridge may have consciously created it in the earlier part of his career to draw attention away from his addiction.
 It was only later that Coleridge perceived advantage to drawing attention not to himself as merely a lazy scholar but a dreamy opium-eater.

 Coleridge told the most famous story that connects Coleridge's work with his opium usage in his well-known preface to the poem Kubla Khan.
 Coleridge wrote:

 The sleep of this story is said by Coleridge to be a sleep of opium, and Kubla Khan may be read as an early poetic description of this drug experience.
 The fact that the poem is generally regarded as one of Coleridge's best is one reason for the continuing interest and debate about the opium's role in his creative output and in Romanticism in general.

 Coleridge, in his lucid moments, understood the problems with which he struggled better than most.
 In an 1814 letter to his friend John Morgan, Coleridge wrote about his difficulties.

 In some respects, Coleridge's life bears a resemblance to that of a modern opiate addict.
 Unfortunately, as much as Coleridge had some grasp of his addictions and their results, as well as an unusually sharp sense of how this addiction might be treated, many of his closest friends and peers did not understand.
 The people who might have served him best, like Southey and Wordsworth, were far too willing to maintain his image as slothful and selfish, despite the professional help that he constantly bestowed upon them.
-Men like Robert Southey, naturally conservative in outlook, was not forward-looking enough to comprehend the possibility of Coleridge’s addiction being a mainly physical dependence, despite the fact that Coleridge himself, as well as a growing number of professionals like his friend Gillman, were aware of the physical aspect of drug reliance.
+Men like Robert Southey, naturally conservative in outlook, were not forward-looking enough to comprehend the possibility of Coleridge’s addiction being a mainly physical dependence, despite the fact that Coleridge himself, as well as a growing number of professionals like his friend Gillman, were aware of the physical aspect of drug reliance.
 On more than one occasion Coleridge pointed out that physical restraint might eventually lead to a cure, and on several occasions under the treatment of Dr. Gillman, he was led thus to the edge of freedom from the drug on which he had formed such a dependence.
 Southey wrote from the position of moral indignation and explicitly denied the physical aspect of the drug issue.
 Southey wrote to Cottle: